-1. Special Education Per Pupil Amount
+1. Special Education Per Pupil Amount Allocation

 The Special Education Per Pupil Amount provides funding to every school board to assist with the costs of providing additional support to students with special education needs.
-It is allocated to school boards on the basis of total enrolment of all students, not just students with special education needs.
+It is allocated to school boards based on total enrolment of all students, not just students with special education needs.